Cabreiro-Lab/micit_cancer_code/README.md

 **phylo_tree.R**: R script to generate the phylogenetic tree with worm and bacterial phenotypes from Figure 1.

+**RNA_seq_paper_graphs.R**: R script that represents the enrichment and volcano plots from the RNA seq data from CRC cell lines in Figure 6.

+**hyper_mito_analysis.R**: R script that generates and analyses the data from the hyper7 mitochondrial experiments from Figure 6.

+### Legacy code

+The code under this section was developed to analyse the data presented in the paper and it is unpolished.
+Use with caution

 **Biolog_cancer_cells.R**: R script to generate the original analysis for the Biolog data and the chemical space multivariate analysis. *Legacy code*.

 **HCT116_wt_p53.R**: R script to generate the HCT116 wild-type and p53 knockout cell line analysis. *Legacy code*.